arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 As already said, once a device is successfully configured, it appears in the "Devices" list and can be used to create a Thing, or can be linked to an existing Thing.

 In order to use your devices in IoT Cloud, you need to associate a Thing to each of them.
-A Thing is an abstract concept which holds the configuration of the variables and other settings, as well as the history of the data collected for the variables.
+A Thing is an abstract concept which holds the configuration of some variables and other settings, as well as the history of the data collected for the variables.

+***If you want to understand how to create your Things and manage them, check the dedicated documentation available [here](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started#3-creating-a-thing).***

+***Do you want to learn more on the different types of Variables and their features?
+Have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/cloud-variables).***

 #### Device Programming